cdkintz/aps-node-samples-buildingconnected/README.md

 2. APS Authentication: https://aps.autodesk.com/en/docs/oauth/v2/developers_guide/overview/

 Notes:
-- these are meant for sample use.
+- These are meant for sample use.
 There are comments in the files that explain how you might want to evolve each app to suit your needs.
 - This application does not accept the authentication scheme provided by app.buildingconnected.com/docs

 # Authenticating with the BuildingConnected API